mag1cfrog/data-engineering-notes/src/content/blog/first-post.md

 draft: true
 ---

+## Intro

-We have a Spark job on Databricks that would join a enormous table (player tracking records of coordindates on frames) with a dimensional table (position number to player uid mapping), and then do some de-dup using window function.
+I work for an MLB team, and we process massive amounts of baseball tracking data every day.
+Recently, we had a Spark job on Databricks that needed to join an enormous table (player tracking records with coordinates for each frame) with a dimensional table (position number to player uid mapping), then perform deduplication using a window function.

-## The Deduplication Challenge
+### The Deduplication Challenge

 The core logic involved a window function to handle duplicate records (some psedudo SQL):